Secure and Privacy-Preserving Consensus: Analysis of Privacy and Security

-Based on the analysis framework, we can also obtain a situation in which it is possible for Eve to infer other nodes' states which should be avoided. \begin{Theorem 4} If a node Alice is connected to the rest of the network only through an (or a group of colluding) honest-but-curious node(s) Eve, Alice's initial state can be inferred by Eve. \end{Theorem 4}
+Based on the analysis framework, we can also obtain a situation where it is possible for Eve to infer other nodes' states which should be avoided.

+\begin{Theorem 4} For a connected network of $N$ nodes with system dynamics in (\ref{eq:dt}), we assume that all nodes follow the confidential interaction protocol illustrated in Fig. \ref{fig:1}.
+If a node Alice is connected to the rest of the network only through an (or a group of colluding) honest-but-curious node(s) Eve, Alice's initial state can be uniquely inferred by Eve in an asymptotic sense. \end{Theorem 4}

-\textit{Proof}: If Alice is directly connected to multiple honest-but-curious nodes that collude with each other, then these nodes can share information with each other to cooperatively estimate Alice's state, and hence can be regarded as one node.
-Therefore, we can only consider the case that Alice is only connected to one honest-but-curious node Eve, as illustrated in Fig. \ref{fig:privacy} (b).
-In this case, from the perspective of the honest-but-curious node Eve, the measurement seen at each time step $k$ is $\Delta x_{EA}=a^{(k)}_Aa^{(k)}_E(x_A[k]-x_E[k])$.
-Similar to the proof of Theorem \ref{thm:3}, we can write the measurement in a matrix form $y_E[k]=[\Delta x_{EA}]^T=\mathbf{C}^{(k)}_E \mathbf{x}[k]$, where
+\textit{Proof}: If Alice is directly connected to multiple honest-but-curious nodes that collude with each other, then these nodes can share information with each other to cooperatively estimate Alice's initial state, and hence can be regarded as one node.
+Therefore, we can only consider the case in which Alice is only connected to one honest-but-curious node Eve, as illustrated in Fig. \ref{fig:privacy}(b).
+In this case, from the perspective of the honest-but-curious node Eve, the measurement seen at each time step $k$ is $\Delta x_{EA}[k]=a^{(k)}_{A \shortrightarrow E} a^{(k)}_{E \shortrightarrow A} (x_A[k]-x_E[k])$ with $\Delta x_{EA}[k]=-\Delta x_{AE}[k]$.
+From the system dynamics in (\ref{eq:ex_dt}), Eve knows